 A participant may borrow from their vested account balance a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 (reduced by the highest outstanding loan balance in all Company sponsored plans in the prior twelve months) or 50% of their vested account balance.
 A participant may not have more than one loan outstanding at any time.
-Prior to January 1, 2002 a participant could have had up to two loans outstanding at any time.
 Loans bear interest at the current prime rate plus 1% as published in the Wall Street Journal.
 Loans must be repaid within five years (10 years for primary residence loan) through payroll deductions and are collateralized by the participant's account balance.
-If a participant fails to comply with the repayment terms of the loan, the Committee or its designee may deem such defaulted loans as a distribution when the loans are considered uncollectible from the participant (see note 6).
+If a participant fails to comply with the repayment terms of the loan, the Committee or its designee may deem such defaulted loans as a distribution when the loans are considered uncollectible from the participant.